numaproj/numaflow/docs/specs/autoscaling.md

 Back pressure is considered during autoscaling (which is only available for Source and UDF vertices).

-We measure the back presure by defining a threshold of the buffer usage.
+We measure the back pressure by defining a threshold of the buffer usage.
 For example, the total buffer length is 50000, buffer limit is 80%, and the back pressure threshold is 90%, if in the past period of time, the average pending messages is more than `36000 (50000 * 80% * 90%)`, we consider there's back pressure.

 When the calculated desired replicas is greater than current replicas:

-1. For vetices which have back pressure from the directly connected vertices, instead of increasing the replica number, we decrease it by 1;
+1. For vertices which have back pressure from the directly connected vertices, instead of increasing the replica number, we decrease it by 1;
 2. For vertices which have back pressure in any of its downstream vertices, the replica number remains unchanged.

 ## Autoscaling Tuning

-Numaflow autoscaling can be tuned by updating some paramaters, find the details at the [doc](../autoscaling.md).
+Numaflow autoscaling can be tuned by updating some parameters, find the details at the [doc](../autoscaling.md).